SmiteshP/nvim-navic/README.md

 >NOTE: You can set `vim.b.navic_lazy_update_context = true` for specific buffers, where you want the the updates to not occur on every `CursorMoved` event.
 It should help if you are facing performance issues in large files.
 Read the docs for example usage of this variable.
 Alternatively, you can pass `lazy_update_context=true` to the `setup` function to turn off context updates on the `CursorMoved` event completely for all buffers.
 It's useful when you just want context updates to happen only on `CursorHold` events and not on `CursorMoved`.

+>NOTE: You can set `vim.b.navic_lazy_update_in_insert = false` for specific buffers, where you don't want for context updates to occur on `CursorMovedI` events.
+Just as with `vim.b.navic_lazy_update_context = true`, this should help mitigate performance issues in large files, for Insert mode.

+>NOTE: You can set `vim.b.navic_update_in_insert = false` to completely disable context updates for specific buffers, for `CursorMovedI` and `CursorHoldI` events.

 ## 🪄 Customise

 Use the `setup` function to modify default parameters.